-Dr. Michael Dadson, PhD addressing male depression and trauma.
-There are several ways in which men can respond to both psychological stress and therapy differently than women.
+Dr. Michael Dadson, PhD addresses male depression and trauma.
+There are several ways in which men can respond to both psychological stress and therapy differently from women.

 Michael Dadson notes that one of the most fundamental differences between men and women is that women are often socialized where vulnerability and emotional connection can be normalized.
 For men, however, emotional vulnerability has often be shamed in the past.
 “Boys don’t cry.”
 “If you’re a real man you won’t cry.”
 “You cry like a girl.”
 “If you’re a real man, you won’t be afraid, you’ll always be independent, you’ll always be able to manage on your own.”

 The nature of trauma makes a person feels vulnerable, helpless, powerless, and terrified.
-And this is where you as a man are faced with the paradox of having an experience that contradicts what you’ve been told it means to be a man.
+And this is where you, as a man, are faced with the paradox of having an experience that contradicts what you have been told it means to be a man.

 If you have any questions or think you might be anxious or depressed, get in touch.